boyter/scc/README.md

 Because some languages don't have loops and instead use recursion they can have a lower complexity count.
 Does this mean they are less complex?
 Probably not, but the tool cannot see this because it does not build an AST of the code as it only scans through it.

 Generally though the complexity there is to help estimate between projects written in the same language, or for finding the most complex file in a project `scc --by-file -s complexity` which can be useful when you are estimating on how hard something is to maintain, or when looking for those files that should probably be refactored.

+### Large File Detection

+You can have `scc` exclude large files from the output.

+The option to do so is `--no-large` which by default will exclude files over 1,000,000 bytes or 40,000 lines.

+You can control the size of either value using `--large-byte-count` or `--large-line-count`.

+For example to exclude files over 1,000 lines and 50kb you could use the following,

+`scc --no-large --large-byte-count 50000 --large-line-count 1000`

 ### Minified/Generated File Detection